All Episodes

 They're hoping they'll brainwash us with their propaganda.

-But sadly, the other class that's hit so hard with this is the ignorant lower class who were, you know, inspired, shall I say, by you know, people who don't behave in a moral way to have children and then run off and leave the poor, you know, woman fending for herself.
+But sadly, the other class that's hit so hard with this is the ignorant lower class who were, you know, inspired, shall I say, by, you know, people who don't behave in a moral way to have children and then run off and leave the poor, you know, woman fending for herself.

 But the real suffering here is the American family and the middle class is struggling to do its part to keep things afloat and keep morality in check.

-They get not only do they get away with it, they're celebrated when they get away with it.
+Not only do they get away with it, they're celebrated when they get away with it.

 They are praised when they get away with it.